horia141/horia141.github.io/_drafts/2017-02-24-romanian-academy.md

 People picked up on this and were quite mad.
 [Todo: better phrasing][Todo: links to LM and Republica].

-I'm writing this article with a contrarian spirit, and want to offer a counterpoint to the online consensus.
+I'm writing this article with a contrarian spirit, and want to offer a counterpoint to the online consensus that this is a terrible idea.

-First of, we shouldn't panic, nobody's forcing students.
-The Romanian Academy is a strange place.
-It's full of good people [link: mircea dumitru], but also quite dubious ones [
+First of, we shouldn't panic, nobody's forcing students to do anything anytime soon.
+The Romanian Academy doesn't have any power to set policy.
+It might have the ear of policymakers, but those need to filter their suggestions through the lens of public opinion.
+This thing is likely to spark protests from _all_ students, and lead to the rolling of the head of the education minister who'd propose it.

-This has caused some controversy online.
-People were not happy.
+Second, the proposal as is would butt heads with a lot of European and worldwide human rights legislation.
+If the issue wouldn't be solved internally, external pressure might work.

-Now, the Romanian Academy is not without it's faults [many links here].
-It's defining characteristic is the Romanian part, rather than the Academy part.
-Contrast this with the US Academy of Science or the Royal Academy [ not RA, find equivalent in UK] etc., homologous institutions but which people respect much more highly.
+However, even a broken clock is right once a day.
+The folks at the Academy have righly identified the "brain drain" as a big issue facing the country.
+Their solution is quite blunt and there's a definite aroma of old-school communist authoritarianism to it, but it has _some_ kernel of usability to it.

-However even a broken clock is right once a day.
-I _do_ think there's something to what they're proposing, and against the spirit of the Internet, I think it's worthwhile to explore the idea.
+First, some background.
+I did a little bit of research.
+Turns out most countries in the European Union offer free or almost-free education to students, both citizens, EU nationals and international students.
+The only big countries where this doesn't happen is the UK and Poland.
+The situation is much the same globally, with the US, Canada, Australia etc standing out as countries with non-free tertiary education.
+In any case, most

 First, some disclaimers.
 I am definitely a person who profited of this system.
 I got my schooling for free at the UPB.
 And shortly after I gratuated, I moved to London for 3 years.
 I'm back now, though.
 So I was a drained brain, for a while, so to say.
 Ironically, it was my talking with colleagues there that swayed my thinking on this.
 Our system is definitely not universal.